Peggy Flanagan: Political positions

 Flanagan is an advocate for Indigenous peoples' rights.
-While a legislator, she sponsored the creation of a task force on Missing and Murdered Indigenous Women.
-Later, she sponsored a mandate for tribal consultation in state affairs and as lieutenant governor created the nation's first Missing and Murdered Indigenous Relatives Office.
+While a legislator, she co-authored legislation to create a task force on Missing and Murdered Indigenous Women.
+Later, she sponsored a mandate for tribal consultation in state affairs, and as lieutenant governor she helped establish the nation's first dedicated state-level Missing and Murdered Indigenous Relatives Office.
+The office was established in 2021, and the Walz-Flanagan administration also expanded formal government-to-government consultation between state agencies and Minnesota's tribal nations.
+Flanagan also supported the redesign of Minnesota's state flag and seal, whose former imagery had long been criticized by Native Americans; after the State Emblems Redesign Commission selected new designs in December 2023, she said the change would better represent Minnesotans.

-While a legislator, she authored several bills for employer-provided childcare and state-sponsored childcare assistance.
+While a legislator, Flanagan authored several bills for employer-provided childcare and state-sponsored childcare assistance.
+During her 2026 Senate campaign, she also supported universal childcare and a federal minimum wage of at least $17 an hour.
 Flanagan supports transgender rights and providing gender-affirming care to transgender youth.
 She supported Walz's executive order protecting access to gender-affirming care for adults and youth.